riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 cargo miri test -- -- -Zunstable-options --exclude-should-panic
 ```

+We use `cargo miri setup` to avoid getting interactive questions about the extra
+setup needed for Miri.

 ### Common Problems

 When using the above instructions, you may encounter a number of confusing compiler